MarcBoule/ImpromptuModular/README.md

 * **WINDOW**: LED buttons to display/select the active 8-step window within the 32 step sequence (hence four windows).
 No effect on channels 1 to 3 when the sequencer is running.

-* **QUANTIZE**: Quantizes the CV IN input to a regular 12 semi-tone equal temperament scale.
+* **QUANTIZE**: Quantizes the CV IN input to a regular 12 semitone equal temperament scale.
 Since this quantizes the CV IN, some channels can have quantized CVs while others do not.

 * **Main display**: Shows the note names for the 8 steps corresponding to the active window.
 When a stored pitch CV has not been quantized, the display shows the closest such note name.
 For example, 0.03 Volts is shown as C4, whereas 0.05 Volts is shown as C4 sharp or D4 flat.
 Octaves above 9 or below 0 are shown with a top bar and an underscore respectively.